LearnFintech

 4. Self-Clearing: Robinhood clears its own trades, giving better economics and control.

-5. First-Mover in Demographics: Captured Gen Z and young millennials first.
+5. First-Mover in Demographics: Captured Gen Z and young millennials first, and 4.3M of them now pay for Gold.

 What Robinhood Doesn't Have: